 Click on any of the above links to jump to specific information, or continue reading to learn all about Vancouver’s various sightseeing opportunities.

 If you want to explore Vancouver by water, a great way to do it is with Pacific Ferries & Tours.
 The company offers an Indian Arm Tour and an Eco-Wildlife Excursion.

 Indian Arm Tours

 The Indian Arm Tours with Pacific Ferries go from Coal Harbour, through Burrard Inlet, under the Iron Workers Memorial Bridge, up Indian Arm and then back to Coal Harbour.

-The regular price for the Indian Arm Tours with Pacific Ferries is around $99 plus taxes.
-Kids 5 and under are free.
+The regular price for the Indian Arm Tours with Pacific Ferries in recent years has been around $100 plus taxes.

 Click Pacific Ferries & Tours for more details.